Dopaminergics/gainsCUBE/README.md

  - Refer to BCUBE Website: XRP Short Term Bot.
  - Default dev_fee 2%

+## Structure of heartbeat
+pair: The relevant crypto pair.
+direction: Whether it is a long or short strategby. e.g. {pair: 'btc' , direction: 'long'}

+## Structure of signal

+e.g. {pair: 'btc', opentrade: 'true', direction: 'short'} for opening a short trade on btc e.g. {pair: 'eth', opentrade: 'false', direction: 'long'} for closing ANY trade on eth.

 ## Prior to running:
 1. Create a .env file using the example supplied in .env-example and fill in variables